Should You Pop A Cold Sore Blister?

 What Can You Do to Speed Up Outbreaks?

 What can you do to get rid of a cold sore faster than the expected seven to ten days?
 Try these techniques and strategies to limit the amount of time you spend feeling uncomfortable and humiliated by your cold sore blisters.
+If continued outbreaks occur, its always best to consult with your physician.

 Use a Cold Compress